Parallel-NetCDF/PnetCDF/README.md

   + The past discussions in the mailing list are available in: http://lists.mcs.anl.gov/pipermail/parallel-netcdf/.

 ### Project funding supports:
-* Ongoing development and maintenance of PnetCDF is funded by the Exascale Computing Project (​ECP) under the DOE Office of Science.
+* Ongoing development and maintenance of PnetCDF is supported by the Exascale Computing Project (17-SC-20-SC), a joint project of the U.S. Department of Energy's Office of Science and National Nuclear Security Administration, responsible for delivering a capable exascale ecosystem, including software, applications, and hardware technology, to support the nation's exascale computing imperative.